modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-9-sect-3.md

 (2) the strategy for the application of procedures to be communicated in terms of **dialogues** for promoting exchanges of opinions or confrontations of points of view and **discourses** for making public critical essays dealing with systems of concepts, models, or theories.

-Next, we analyze how the four previous communication formats can be used to describe different aspects of the Physics Nobel Lectures concerning matter waves and electron diffraction as well as with the correspondence and uncertainty principles.
-Appropriate references of those Nobel Lectures are given at the end of this chapter.
+Next, we analyze how the four previous communication formats can be used to describe different aspects of the Physics Nobel Lectures concerning matter waves and electron diffraction as well as the correspondence and uncertainty principles.
+Appropriate references of those Nobel Lectures are given in MLA format.

 ### (1).
 Flux DIAGRAM for obtaining de Broglie equation $𝑝= ℎ/𝜆$ (as described in Section 9.1 and explained in his Nobel Lecture).